Albert dock history

 Royal Albert Dock — Wikipédia

-Late 20th century - decline and limited redevelopment.
 My dad would take me on little history tours when I was a kid and we would often venture to the docks.
 This Black History Month and beyond, The Beatles Story is shining a spotlight on some of the incredible .
 UNESCO received Liverpool City Council's nomination for the six sites in 2003 and sent .
+It was the first warehouse in Britain to be fireproof.
 A 19th century marvel Designed by Jesse Hartley and Philip Hardwick, Albert Dock took five years to build, with construction starting in 1841 and an official opening on 30th July 1846.

 Explore Royal Albert Dock: Liverpool's Historic Gem

 To this day the Mersey continues to play a central role in the city’s cultural life, with the Dock an integral part of .
 Discover its rich history - from construction, heyday and decline, to the regeneration in the 1980s, in this online feature.
 Until the end of the 19th century it primarily used to unload and store goods from the Far East, India and America, while railroad iron, salt and coal were exported.
-The history of why the Royal Albert Dock Liverpool was needed, how it was constructed and why it went into decline after just a few decades.
+Designed by Jesse Hartley and Philip Hardwick, it was the first structure in Britain to be built from cast iron, brick and stone with no structured wood.

 History of Hull: Docks